tlienart/Franklin.jl/docs/workflow/index.md

       └── index.html
 ```

-which allows to have the following URLs:
+which allows having the following URLs:

 @@tlist
 * `[website]/`